AOGbadamosi2018/Machine_Learning_Projects/README.md

 Four regression models were trained to predict and hyper parameter tuning was done using the optuna package.
 The accuracy scores ranged from 78% to 95%.

 An alternative approach where the target column , length of stay is left as  numerical column could be explored.

+PROJECT B - 18/07/23

+Kaggle House Prices Prediction

+This is the standars kagle entry machine learning task.